HaochenWang1243/haochenwang1243.github.io/README.md

 Welcome!
-I'm Haochen Wang, a machine learning and signal processing learner.
-Here, I write about my own thoughts on **digital signal processing**, **time series analysis**, and **ML applications in communications**.
+I’m Haochen Wang, a learner and enthusiast in machine learning and signal processing.

-## Featured Articles
+Here, I share short articles and thoughts on things that I find interesting in these areas.

-- [Understanding the DTFT: A Linear Algebra Perspective](articles/dtft.md) – a detailed exploration of the Discrete-Time Fourier Transform through the lens of linear algebra.
+I’m still learning front-end web development with Jekyll, so while I finish setting up this site, you can visit the articles folder to read my posts (some written with some help from AI).
+The proper site will be up soon!